achen163/cs100/README.md

 # Alex Chen (862086202)
 # Taeho Yoo (862066993)

-In this assignment, we will be creating our own CLI shell.
+In this assignment, we will be creating our own CLI shell caled rshell in C++.
 The design pattern ??